Skip to main content

 Example – earnings above the lower earnings limit

-Note that a change in your earnings and/or working hours can affect your entitlement to tax credits, universal credit or other state benefits, so it is worth considering the overall picture.
+Note that a change in your earnings and/or working hours can affect your entitlement to universal credit or other state benefits, so it is worth considering the overall picture.
 You might need to take advice.

 Seasonal workers coming to the UK